 There’s a really cool hike that takes you to a tunnel that has water flowing through it, like an indoor waterfall.
-Not only is it beautiful but also really cool to take a dip under to chill out.
+Not only is it beautiful, but also really cool to take a dip underneath to chill out.

 It’s a very photogenic place.

 There are so many small and larger hiking trails, some going through the forest, others by the side of cliffs descending into the Taroko Gorge.
 Fun suspension bridges can be found to get you from one side to the other.

 The trees flow across the top of the mountains with wildlife such as butterflies and monkeys inside.

 But be careful, there are dangers lurking there as well, such as spiders and poisonous snakes.

 On one hike that I nicknamed “the spider trail” there were spiders every ten metres or so in the trees by the side of the trail.
 In one tree alone there were several spider webs.

 For those with arachnophobia beware!

 Buddhist statue shining in the bright daylight against the lush green background.

 You can find some beautiful waterfalls cascading from the jungle-covered mountains.